 Despite all this, my project was coming along pretty nicely overall but I felt like I was just not going to be able to manage the project as it got larger.
 I realized that I haven’t seen very many large scale projects done in Corona SDK and maybe it was time to give another game engine a shot.
 I was always told to try Unity but I spent some time with it and I’d find myself having bugs and unable to find them buried in the GUI.
 I really preferred having the game running 100% in code.
 Programmers are allergic to GUIs and I was no exception.

 I actually made a Mega Hasan clone (just one level) in about 2-3 hours.
 I did have all the assets of course but it was crazy that Godot could do such good platformer physics right out of the box.
 Most game engines have a physics engine but theyre not suitable for platformer games.
-Everything is floaty and you can't stick to moving platforms etc. With Godot there are many good solutions to these common problems.
-In constrast I coded all those same physics by scratch in Corona SDK which was a long and painful process.
+Everything is floaty and you can’t stick to moving platforms etc. With Godot there are many good solutions to these common problems.
+When I created Mega Hasan I created all the physics from scratch which was incredibly brutal.

-I guess my intuition was correct because Corona Labs is now going out of business.
-It's was a great little engine with amazing documentation but unforunately it was missing many important features.
-Godot solved most of the tight coupling and code organization problems I was experiencing with Corona SDK.
-I did have one big issue though.
+It ended up being a great time to switch engines because Corona Labs is now going out of business.
+It served me well and had very helpful documentation but was very bare boned and missing important features.
+Godot solved most of the problems I was experiencing with Godot.
+I did have one more big issue though..

 Pixel Art Scaling